stacksimplify/aws-eks-kubernetes-masterclass/04-EKS-Storage-with-EBS-ElasticBlockStore/04-02-SC-PVC-ConfigMap-MySQL/README.md

 - Volume Mounts

 ### Create MySQL ClusterIP Service manifest
-- At any point of time we are going to have only one mysql pod in this design so `ClusterIP: none` will use the `Pod IP Address` instead of creating or allocating a separate IP for MySQL Cluster IP service.
+- At any point of time we are going to have only one mysql pod in this design so `ClusterIP: None` will use the `Pod IP Address` instead of creating or allocating a separate IP for `MySQL Cluster IP service`.

 ## Step-03: Create MySQL Database with all above manifests
 ```